-We think it's a good idea to have a combination of both that way you are covered for a myriad of scenarios which could and do happen while traveling.
+We think it's a good idea to have a combination of both cash and cards while you travel, that way you are covered for a myriad of scenarios which could (and often do) happen while traveling.

 It's always handy to have a few dollars in the local currency before you arrive so you can catch a bus or taxi and not be forced to change money at the airport or border.